 The time dragged on slowly, but I knew the fateful moment was drawing nearer and nearer.
 At last, I heard the sound that I could consider suspicious: from the passageway between the houses across the street came the bang of a car door.
 But the motor was not heard and the headlights, even reflected, were not seen.

 The searchlight was aimed at the roof, at the point where the stairway led.
 I covered the rifle with the "dubbon" (in order to prevent him as well as those on the base from hearing the characteristic sounds known to everyone), released the safety lock and cocked.
 I stood up at the window and aimed the rifle.
-I rested it on a special support, released my left hand and put it on the switch of the searchlight.
-The same vague force – an internal source, wound me into a tight spring.
-Somewhere in the depth of my being an old melody began to play, louder and louder as the minutes passed.
+I rested it on special support, released my left hand and put the finger on the switch of the searchlight.
+The same vague force – the internal source, wound me into a tight spring.
+Somewhere in the depth of my being some old melody began to play, louder and louder as the minutes passed.
 I heard a clank of something metallic, probably a hatch.
-In my heart I counted 201, 202, 203, 204 and turned the switch.
-From the darkness, the bright white spot of light snatched the figure of the man with the Kalashnikov automatic gun in his hands.
-I did not need more than a moment to identify him, slightly paunchy and bald, but not less dangerous.
+In my heart I counted 201, 202, 203, 204 and turned the switch on.
+From the darkness, the bright white spot of light snatched the figure of the man with a Kalashnikov automatic gun in his hands.
+I needed not more than a moment to identify him, slightly paunchy and bald, but not less dangerous.
 The melody that was playing continually inside me, transformed into the rolling beat of a drum with the same rhythm: NE-VER-A-GAIN-NE-VER-A-GAIN - and I pulled the trigger.